Socialist Republic of Romania: Revolution

 Protests and riots broke out in Timișoara on 17 December and soldiers opened fire on the protesters, killing about 100 people.
 After cutting short a two-day trip to Iran, Ceaușescu gave a televised speech on 20 December in which he condemned the events of Timișoara, saying he considered them an act of foreign intervention in the internal affairs of Romania and an aggression through foreign secret services on Romania's sovereignty, and declared National Curfew, convoking a mass meeting in his support in Bucharest for the next day.
 The uprising of Timișoara became known across the country, and on the morning of 21 December, protests spread to Sibiu, Bucharest and elsewhere.

-Matters came to a head on 21 December, when Ceausescu's speech at the Central Committee Building (CC) in Bucharest turned into chaos.
+Matters came to a head on 21 December, when Ceaușescu's speech at the Central Committee Building (CC) in Bucharest turned into chaos.
 The crowd, in a reaction that would have been unthinkable for most of the previous quarter-century, openly booed and jeered Ceaușescu as he spoke.
 He was forced to hide himself in the CC Building after losing control of his own "supporters".
 The night of 21 December brought fighting between protesters and the Securitate, police and part of the army forces; more than 1100 protesters were killed during the fights over the next few days.
 On the morning of 22 December, it was announced that the army general Vasile Milea was dead by suicide.
 Believing that Milea had actually been murdered, the rank-and-file soldiers went over almost en masse to the budding rebellion.
 A second attempt at a speech the next day quickly failed.
 Soon, people were besieging the Central Committee Building, coming within a few meters of Ceaușescu himself; the Securitate did nothing to help him.
 Ceaușescu soon fled by helicopter from the rooftop of the CC Building, only to find himself abandoned in Târgoviște, where he and his wife Elena were finally tried by a drumhead court-martial, convicted after an hour and a half, and executed by firing squad moments after the verdict and sentence were announced on 25 December.
 The PCR dissolved soon afterward and has never been revived.